MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/enabling-the-system-event-audit-log.md

 3. Restart the computer for the changes to take effect.

-The following screen shot shows an how to use Auditpol to enable security auditing.
+The following screen shot shows how to use Auditpol to enable security auditing.

 ![screen shot of command-prompt window illustrating the use of auditpol to enable security auditing.](images/driver-signing-enable-auditpol.png)